sambody/inkscape-grid-maker/README.md

 - Outside in: Ability to set total width, or use page margins to set grid width ?
 And then set gutter width, with generated column width (no rounded pixels...)
 - other units than pixels ?
 Milimeters ? (see other Grid Creator extension...)
 Should the guide be allowed to be on non-rounded positions ? (maybe for print ?)
 - Align grid in relation to a selected bounding box, instead of the document ?
-- Add other guides related extensions (generate with offset to page border, generate center guides, delete only horizontal/vertical guides,...), add Grid Maker together with these extensions in Extensions > Guides (instead of Render)
+- ~~Add other guides related extensions (generate with offset to page border, generate center guides, delete only horizontal/vertical guides,...)~~ - Done
-- Make multi-lingual
+- ~~Add Grid Maker together with these extensions in Extensions > Guides (instead of Render)~~ - Done
+- ~~Make multi-lingual~~ - doesn't work for individual extensions not part of inkscape (but the files are technicallly ready to be translated)
 - Make written tutorial with images, make a screencast...

 ### Thank you